Bilaspur, Chhattisgarh: Natural attractions

 the sanctuary, is the Ghongapani Dam.
 Beyond the sanctuary, for accommodation, on the way to Amarkantak, there are government guest houses in Achanakmar, Keonchi and Lamni.
 These guest houses can be booked with governmental officials in the district headquarters, also by booking only from their official websites.
 The forest guest housed at Lamni were built by the British.
 It is 1,850 feet above sea level, and was built in June 1913.

 In the sanctuary, the presence of animals like the Guar (Indian bison) and tigers are in high numbers, as reported by multiple sightings by visitors.
 Other animals include leopards, Chitals, panthers, striped hyenas, canis', sloth bears, Dholes, Sambar deers, Nilgais, Indian four-horned antelopes and chinkaras, which populate the sanctuary in equal numbers.
 Trips to the sanctuary can be organized via private taxi and bus operators.

-Man-made attractions
+Man-made & Historical attractions

 Various archeological sites and temples in and around Bilaspur attract tourists from all over the world.
 There are more than 20 recognized and protected monuments and sites by the Archaeological Survey of India.
 Other than the Achanakmar Wildlife Sanctuary, the following are the man-made tourist attractions: